moorepants/eme134/content/pages/lab-03.rst

 ------

-The front :math:`\delta_f` and rear :math:`\delta_r` steering angles can be set desired functions of time in your input function.
-You will setup input functions that will steer the automobile through a lane change using two
+The front :math:`\delta_f` and rear :math:`\delta_r` steering angles can be set to desired functions of time in your input function.
+You will setup two input functions that will steer the automobile through a lane change using for these
 scenarios:

 Only front steering